 Sunita Sah

-Associate Professor of Management and Organizations, Cornell University SC Johnson College of Business
+Professor of Management Studies, Cornell University SC Johnson College of Business

 Richard Sambrook